What To Expect

 AFTER THE SERVICE

-Be sure to stop by Guest Reception and pick up material on any aspects of Harvest in which you may be interested.
+Be sure to stop by Guest Central and pick up material on any aspects of Harvest in which you may be interested.
 Don’t feel that you have to hurry out the door.
 Give our friendly church family a chance to meet you.
 And don’t forget to pick up your children from Harvest Kids before you leave!

 WHAT TO WEAR